Gilbert & Sullivan Revised

 The first situation in which revisions may be appropriate is when there is an established tradition of changing Gilbert’s words of a song to make it more topical.
 One of the best examples of this would be the tradition of writing more current lyrics to Ko-Ko’s, “I’ve Got a Little List” song in The Mikado.

-The third situation is when changes are necessary and that is when a company decides to produce Utopia, Limited or The Grand Duke.
-Many years ago, the Gilbert & Sullivan Very Light Opera Company decided that it wanted to perform Gilbert and Sullivan’s final two operettas as legitimate, entertaining pieces.
-In their original forms, however, these two operettas are all but impossible to stage.
+Many years ago, the Gilbert and Sullivan Very Light Opera Company decided that it wanted to perform Gilbert and Sullivan’s final two operettas.
+In their original forms, however, these two operettas are all but impossible to stage as legitimately entertaining pieces.
 The dialogue in both is overwritten, they include some poor music, they contain unfinished plot lines and both are simply too long.
-In order to produce them successfully, our company understood that it was necessary for both operettas to be substantially edited, rewritten and revised.
-We did so, on two separate occasions for the two operettas, and subsequently staged both operettas in very successful productions.
+In order to produce the successfully, our company understood that it was necessary for both operettas to be substantially edited, rewritten and revised.
+We did so with both operettas, on two separate occasions, and subsequently staged very successful productions.

-“The pain that is all but a pleasure will change
+“The pain that is all but a pleasure will change for the pleasure that’s all but pain”

 Patience